Ansgoal878/ProteinLM/README.md

 * "ElnaggarLab/ankh-large"

 ## Troubleshooting
+Please review the issues and relevant log files below, or contact the author for assistance.
 ###　Path Configuration Issues
 * Ensure all paths in the submission script are correctly set to reflect your environment.
 * Make sure the Singularity image path is correct.